wooshrow/course-python/README.md

       `jupyter notebook`

     This should open Jupyter in your web-browser.
-From there, browse the course materials, load one of the `*.ipynb` file in the folder `Lecturenotes`.
+From there, browse the course materials, load one of the `*.ipynb` files in the folder `Lecturenotes`.

-    You can use either this web-browser-based Jupyter, or VSC Jupyter.
+    You can use either this web-browser-based Jupyter.
+Alternatively, use VSC to open and browse the folder `Lecturenotes`.
+From there just open one of the `*.ipynb` files in the folder, this will open the file in the Jupyter-mode in VSC.

 ### [Course Plan, click here](./courseplan.md)